haihuilab/scbiot/README.rst

 scBIOT
 ======

-scBIOT (Single-Cell Biological Insights via Optimal Transport and Omics Transformers) is a lightweight Python library that streamlines the preprocessing and embedding workflows we routinely use for RNA, ATAC, and joint multi-omics datasets.
+**scBIOT** is a lightweight Python library for single-cell omics integration.
-It emphasizes reproducible data preparation, interpretable latent embeddings, and compact, user-friendly APIs that run out of the box on real AnnData data.
+It bundles the preprocessing and embedding workflows we routinely apply to RNA, ATAC, and joint multi-omics datasets.
+The library emphasizes reproducible data preparation, single-cell clustering using embeddings derived from optimal transport and Transformer-based VAEs, and concise APIs that work out of the box on AnnData data.

 Documentation: https://scbiot.readthedocs.io/en/stable/